Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Introduction

 This work is structured as follows.
-First we formulate the theoretical foundations in Section~\ref{sec:theory}, starting from Fermi's golden rule for the photoemission process, and including the many-body excitonic effects in terms of a Dyson orbital-like construction for Bloch functions.
+First we formulate the theoretical foundations in Sec.~\ref{sec:theory}, starting from Fermi's golden rule for the photoemission process, and including the many-body excitonic effects in terms of a Dyson orbital-like construction for Bloch functions.
 For energy-degenerate excitons, the resulting expression for photoemission from excitons also carries an additional dependence on the pump polarization, which is discussed thereafter.
-To exemplifiy the method, we present results in Section~\ref{sec:results}, where we apply our method to monolayer \gls{hbn}, a prototypical 2D semiconductor with well-characterized excitonic properties.
-We further show that the resulting photoelectron angular distributions depend not only on the character of the exciton but also on the polarization of the pump pulse, and discuss the implications of our theory on the rich information contained in exciton photoemission.
+As an exemplification, we present results in Sec.~\ref{sec:results}, where we apply our method to monolayer hexagonal boron nitride (hBN), a prototypical 2D semiconductor with well-characterized excitonic properties.
+We further show that the resulting photoelectron angular distribution maps depend not only on the character of the exciton but also on the polarization of the pump pulse, and discuss the implications of our theory on the rich information contained in exciton photoemission.